Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/prelabs_folder/prelab3.md

 A common historical discussion in simulation literature is the question: "how should complex phenomena be presented and analyzed in simulation?"
 One of the papers that attempted to build a consensus around this topic is {cite:p}`christie2005error`.
 The following subsection will discuss methods of making simulation more robust to errors in structure through a variety of approaches that do not rely on software alone.

 ### Constraining the Model

-A core element of modelling and simulation for complex systems with 'big data' as discussed in {ref}`sec:preface` is having available data; note, that the data does not and cannot be fully representative of the whole system.
-Any simulation practitioner should also know because of the inherent incompleteness of models, it is critical to focus on process and structure of the simulation in the context of the data to ensure the model can be validated with real-world data.
+A core element of modelling and simulation for complex systems with 'big data' as discussed in {ref}`sec:preface` is having available data.
+Any simulation practitioner should also know because of the inherent incompleteness of models, it is critical to focus on the process and structure of the simulation in the context of the data to ensure the model can be validated with real-world data.
 There are many methods for doing this task, some of which are encapsulated in Christie and et al's "Decomposition of Errors" three step process: